-The growing realisation amongst main stream advertisers that the Internet is not just a direct response channel but also can be a strong brand builder has also changed the way in which Internet advertising is planned.
-Thus the Internet nowadays seems to be an integrated part of any large advertiser's media strategy and the Internet is now a serious contender for the major media advertising budgets.
+The growing realisation amongst main stream advertisers that the Internet is not just a direct response channel but also a strong brand builder, has also changed the way in which Internet advertising is planned.
+Thus the Internet nowadays seems to be an integrated part of any large advertiser's media strategy and is now a serious contender for the major media advertising budgets.

-Currently more than 10% of the total advertising spend is placed on the Internet, accordingly the focus is now on delivering results.
-As the Internet grows in importance as a brand building tool the need for more detailed target group information and exact demographic targeting increases, since these detailed targets are those the advertiser wants to influence from a brand building perspective.
+Currently more than 10% of the total ad spend in Sweden is placed on the Internet, accordingly the focus now will be on delivering results.
+As the Internet grows in importance as a brand building tool the need for more detailed target group information and exact demographic targeting increases, since these detailed targets are the ones the advertiser wants to influence from a brand building perspective.

-In a perfect world the advertiser's own carefully chosen market segmentation can be perfectly reflected in the target group definition.
+In a perfect world the advertiser's own carefully chosen segmentation can be perfectly reflected in the media planning target group definition.
 This is obviously not possible in any site centric direct response tool or in any panel that is too small to handle a deep well of TGI data.